-- The actual capitalization of Medley Capital BDC LLC at April 30, 2010. - The pro forma capitalization of Medley Capital Corporation giving effect to the completion of the BDC Formation, including the conversion of all outstanding limited liability company interests in Medley Capital BDC LLC into shares of common stock of Medley Capital Corporation. - The pro forma capitalization of Medley Capital Corporation as adjusted to reflect (a) the sale of public offering price of \$ per share (the estimated initial public offering price set forth on the cover page of this prospectus), after deducting the underwriting discounts and commissions and estimated organization and offering expenses of approximately \$ million payable by us; (b) the sale of shares of our common stock to employees and affiliates in this offering at the initial public offering price of \$ per share (the estimated initial public offering price set forth on the cover page of this prospectus), net of underwriting discount and commissions; and (c) the application of the proceeds of this offering as described under "Use of Proceeds"
+- The actual capitalization of Medley Capital BDC LLC at April 30, 2010. - The pro forma capitalization of Medley Capital Corporation giving effect to the completion of the BDC Formation, including the conversion of all outstanding limited liability company interests in Medley Capital BDC LLC into shares of common stock of Medley Capital Corporation. - The pro forma capitalization of Medley Capital Corporation as adjusted to reflect (a) the sale of public offering price of \$ per share (the estimated initial public offering price set forth on the cover page of this prospectus), after deducting the underwriting discounts and commissions and estimated organization and offering expenses of approximately \$ million payable by us; (b) the concurrent sale of shares of our common stock directly by us to MCC Advisors and some of its employees in this offering at the initial public offering price of \$ per share (the estimated initial public offering price set forth on the cover page of this prospectus), and (c) the application of the proceeds of this offering as described under "Use of Proceeds".

 As of April 30, 2010

-Medley Capital BDC LLC Medley Capit al Corporation
+Medley Capital BDC LLC Actual Medley Capita al Corporation

-Actual Pro Forma(1) (Unaudited) (Dollars in thousands) Pro Forma as Adjusted(2)
+Pro Forma(1) (Unaudited) (Dollars in thousands) Pro Forma as Adjusted(2)

 Assets:

 Cash and cash equivalents \$ \$ \$

 Investments at fair value

 Other assets

 Total assets \$ \$ \$

 Liabilities:

 Other liabilities \$ \$ \$

 Stockholders' equity

 Common stock, par value \$0.001 per share; 100,000,000 shares authorized; 0 shares issued and outstanding, actual; shares issued and outstanding, pro forma as adjusted shares issued and outstanding, pro forma as adjusted \$ \$

 Capital in excess of par

 Total stockholders' equity

 Pro forma NAV per share